Andreas Vollenweider: 2000s

 In 2004 and 2005, AVAF continued to increase touring activities in Europe.
 At this time, Vollenweider's entire catalogue was re-mastered and re-released on new record labels worldwide (USA/Canada: www.kinkoumusic.com; international: www.edel.com).
 A compilation, The Best of "Magic Harp, was released in the United States and Canada, and The Storyteller was released in Europe.
 A four-hour DVD was also produced.
-He played for the Dalai Lama, when the latter paid a visit in Zurich.
+He played for the Dalai Lama, when the latter paid a visit in Zürich.
 In 2005, he released the album VOX.

 In the first three months of 2006, following extensive touring in Europe, Vollenweider conducted his first tour of the US in over ten years, touring from coast to coast.
 At that time, he also released his first DVD, The Magical Journeys of Andreas Vollenweider, which contained almost four hours of live concerts, documentaries, interviews.
 During the summer of that year, he recorded a new album, titled Midnight Clear, in which he again collaborated with Carly Simon.
 (See above for his previous collaborations with her.)
 The last three months of 2006 saw Vollenweider touring in Europe, in addition to his release of Midnight Clear on a worldwide basis and that of the DVD The Magical Journeys of Andreas Vollenweider in the rest of the world.
 2007 saw Vollenweider draw his third nomination for a Grammy Award for the soundtrack album of the current DVD release The Magical Journeys of Andreas Vollenweider.
 Concerts in Europe and the United States followed, as did, in September of that year, the release of the two-CD double album Andreas Vollenweider & Friends - 25 Years Live, which covered the period from 1982 to 2007.